argen/site/_drafts/2020-11-22-tips-for-remote-working.md

 Changing the way you communicate with others (especially with people that are not in your same timezone) can help both you and them to own their time too.

 ### Explore the great outdoors

+> Get some fresh air, be active and interact with people outside your home office

 Go outside!
 No, seriously.
 Regularly getting out of your room/house and experiencing a change of scenery (whenever possible, I know we are in the middle of pandemic now) will massively help you feel better.
 I'm speaking from experience here.
 Whenever I'm a bit too anxious or need a bit of a boost I go for a walk.
 Just the feeling of fresh air in the face makes me feel better.
 Being stuck in front of a computer all day will drain your energy a lot.
 Try to move and stretch about one time every hour, and if you can go for a walk at least a day that's even better.